Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 \begin{sublem} The distance between two big cylinders $W_1$ and $W_2$, measured along a segment of the core curve of $C_1$ not intersecting $V_1$, is the same as the corresponding distance in $C_2$. \end{sublem} \begin{proof} The proof is almost identical to the previous two proofs, except one uses the curve $\gamma$ shown in Figure \ref{F:W1W2dist}.

 \end{proof}

-Now we will proceed by induction on the rel of $\cM$, which we denote by $k$.
+Equipped with these sublemmas, we will complete the proof by showing that $\cM$ is an Abelian or quadratic double and that, if $\bfC$ is a subequivalence class of generic cylinders on $(X, \omega)$, then the identity is the $\cM_{\bfC}$-optimal map for $\Col_{\bfC}(X, \omega)$.
+We will show this via induction on the rel of $\cM$, which we denote by $k$.
 Note that $k>0$, since if $k=0$ the surface would consist entirely of $V_1$ and $V_2$, and would hence be disconnected.
 Thus $k=1$ will be the base case.

 So suppose $k = 1$.
 There are two vertical equivalence classes of cylinders - $\bfD_1$ and $\bfD_2$.
 We can assume that $\bfD_1 = \{V_1, V_2\}$ and that $\bfD_2$ contains either one or two big cylinders.